ahgamut/rust-ape-example/README.md

 programming language, that builds with [Cosmopolitan Libc][cosmo].

-I created a [custom compilation target][custom-target] for Rust, called `x86_64-unknown-linux-cosmo`, to provide a build process the Cosmopolitan Libc amalgamation and `cargo`.
+I created a [custom compilation target][custom-target] for Rust, called `x86_64-unknown-linux-cosmo`, to provide a build process that uses the Cosmopolitan Libc amalgamation and `cargo`.
 I followed the documentation in the [Rust Embedonomicon][custom-embed] to create the target.

 An alternative method to build APEs with Rust would be to avoid `cargo`, just use `rustc` or equivalent compiler to generate `.o` files, and then write a